 It has been a month and 8 days since we parked our newly purchased bus in our driveway.
 Since we put ourselves on a tight deadline as to when the bus needs to be finished, we have had to spend many long cold days (and nights) working in the bus to get it ready for the build.
-What?!
-It took over a month to get the seats out?!
-Well, yes and no…
+It took over a month just to get the seats out!

 We removed all of the seats from the bus in about half of an hour but our seats were unique in the fact that they were track seating.
 Rather than the seats being directly bolted through the floor like most school bus seats, our seat legs sat into tracks that were flush with the wood floor.
 The tracks were bolted down using a recessed allen bolt every 4″.
 (20′ of tracks)(a bolt every 4″)(8 tracks) = 480 bolts.
 480 recessed steel bolts within recessed tracks…

 The easiest approach would be to unscrew the bolts and move on to another project.
 If anyone has ever been on the underside of a bus before, they know there is a lot going on under there.
 Because of this, access to the majority of the bolts were blocked by framing.

 Our first thought was to cut the wood floors out around the tracks so that we could have full access to three of the four sides.
 A quick trip to the hardware store and a couple hundred dollars later we had what we needed.
 Right?
 After removing the wood, it was time to get out the reciprocating saw.
 It was going to be a breeze to run the saw between the bottom of the tracks and the galvanized bus flooring.
 A blade instantly broke and went flying at warp speed into the air, and we realized this was going to be a challenge.